-As nice as it would be to have a beautiful lawn with very little effort, there are lawn care and maintenance jobs that you need to do to achieve that perfect, luscious green lawn.
+As nice as it would be to have a beautiful lawn with very little effort, lawn maintenance is required to achieve that perfect, luscious green lawn.
 One of the most overlooked jobs when it comes to lawn care is lawn aeration.
-People either can't be bothered to do it or don't think it makes much difference (which couldn't be further from the truth!)
+Some people think it lawn aeration doesn't makes much difference, which couldn't be further from the truth!
 Aeration plays a key role in making sure that water and nutrients can get to the roots of your lawn.

 When should you aerate your lawn?

 We generally recommend aerating your lawn during the spring/summer months when the lawn is in its fastest growth phase.
 This gives the grass opportunity to 'heal' any damage that might be caused during the aeration process.
 Soils that are rich with clay will need to be aerated more often than sandy soils but both need to be aerated at least once a year (minimum).